 In order to promote and protect our urban forest, the City Council adopted a Tree Ordinance (Title 12 of the City Code) and employs an arborist to enforce the ordinance and manage the trees on public lands.

 An Urban Forest Tree is defined as one that is at least 7 5/8 inches in diameter at four and one half feet above ground.
 In the Historic District, trees 6 inches in diameter are considered Urban Forest Trees.
 Unless the tree was planted as a replacement tree, trees smaller than these sizes are not covered by the ordinance.
-If you wish to remove a tree on your property or prune to remove more than 5% of live wood, or if you are planning to do construction or re-grading within 50 feet of a tree on your property or a neighbor’s, you should contact the City Arborist (Todd Bolton, 301-891-7612).
+If you wish to remove a tree on your property or prune to remove more than 5% of live wood, or if you are planning to do construction or re-grading within 50 feet of a tree on your property or a neighbor’s, you should contact the City Arborist, Todd Bolton at firstname.lastname@example.org or 301-891-7612.

-For more information on the requirements of the Tree Ordinance, see the Arborist page.
+For more information on the requirements of the Tree Ordinance, see the Arborist's page.

 The Tree Commission is composed of five members appointed by the City Council.
 Each member serves a three-year term, ending September 30, and may apply for re-appointment to another term.
 Any interested resident of Takoma Park may apply to become a Tree Commissioner.
 Current Commission members are: